Nodal Capacity Expansion Planning with Flexible Large-Scale Load Siting: Closing remarks

 \section{Closing remarks}

 We have presented here a model that explicitly considers the siting and sizing of large loads as part of the planning process.
-Our numerical results illustrate that proactively including these resources can save orders of magnitude in total system costs compared to building co-located generation while satisfying the reliability requirements of large loads.
-Moreover, explicitly considering the flexibility these resources are able to offer can provide a useful signal to planners for an optimal expansion plan that minimizes collective costs while making sure that the socially desired expansion occurs.
+Our numerical results illustrate that failing to include these resources may come at the cost of meeting certain planning targets like energy not served or carbon emissions.
+Moreover, explicitly including the operational flexibility of these large loads can can provide a useful signal to planners for an optimal investment plan that ensures the socially desired expansion occurs at minimum cost.

 The 500-bus tests performed exhibit the computational challenges that arise with system size.
-Our tests of the proposed decomposition approach are promising and support continuing work to improve the method towards an implementation of a real-sized test case.
+The promising results obtained support continuing our work to improve the method towards an implementation of a real-sized test case with a more realistic representation of system flexibility.
+Future work to enable this may include more sophisticated approaches mixing the augmented PHA presented here with the recently successful cross-scenario cut-based approach with first-stage budgeting variables \cite{jacobson_computationally_2024,pecci_regularized_2025}.

 \appendices